spacetelescope/STScI-STIPS/docs/installation.rst

   Pandeia version a.b.c with Data Version a.b.c. at /Some/Path/To/pandeia_refdata

-  Webbpsf Version d.e.f with Data Version d.e.f at /Some/Path/To/webbpsf_data_path
+  STPSF Version d.e.f with Data Version d.e.f at /Some/Path/To/stpsf_data_path

 Ignore the following warning message if it appears: